metacpan/metacpan-cpan-extracted/distros/W/WWW-FBX/README.md

 Otherwise, new track\_id and app\_token will be given by the freebox.
 These can be then used for later access. base\_url defaults to http://mafreebox.free.fr which is the base uri when accessing the freebox from the LAN side.

-Note that adding the _settings_ or _parental_ permissions is only possible through the web interface (Paramètres de la Freebox -> Gestion des accès -> Applications)
+Note that adding the _settings_ or _parental_ permissions is only possible through the web interface (ParamÃ¨tres de la Freebox -> Gestion des accÃ¨s -> Applications)

 The constructor takes care of detecting the API version and authentication.